Tobai24/In-Hospital-Mortality-Prediction/README.md

 - **Tools Used**: Google Cloud Platform (GCP) for hosting your app and Streamlit for the web interface.
 - **Where to Find It**: Navigate to the [deployment/web_deployment](deployment/web_deployment) folder.
 The README guides you through deploying your app to GCP using Streamlit.
 It’s perfect for getting your app live on the cloud.

+It also include steps to for continuous deployment with gitHub Actions

 ### 📁 **Monitoring**